🏠 Home

 Backward pass

 Similar to the analysis in the MLP post, we compute the backward pass of a simple transformer model to demonstrate the process.
 Consider a decoder-only transformer model with one transformer block.
-The input embedding is \(E \in \mathcal{R}^{S \times d}\).
+The input embedding is \(E \in \mathbb{R}^{S \times d}\).
 Suppose the model has \(h\) attention heads and the hidden dimension of each head is \(d_h = d/h\).
-The forward pass of the model is: $$ Q_i = E W_{Qi}^T, K_i = E W_{Ki}^T, V_i = E W_{Vi}^T, $$ $$ O_i = \text{softmax}(Q_iK_i^T)MV_i, $$ $$ O_a = [O_1, O_2, ..., O_h] W_o, $$ $$ O_l = \text{LayerNorm}(O_a + E), $$ $$ O = \text{ReLU}(O_lW_1^T+b_1)W_2^T+b_2, $$ $$ P = \text{softmax}(O_{-1,:}) $$ The final loss function for predicting the next token is the cross-entropy loss: \(-\text{log} P_j\), where \(j\) is the index of the true token for the next token.
+Note that this section uses the convention \(W_{Qi}, W_{Ki}, W_{Vi} \in \mathbb{R}^{d_h \times d}\) (with a transpose in the forward pass) for derivation convenience, which is the transpose of the convention used in the architecture section.
+The forward pass of the model is: $$ Q_i = E W_{Qi}^T,\quad K_i = E W_{Ki}^T,\quad V_i = E W_{Vi}^T, $$ $$ O_i = \text{softmax}\!\left(\frac{Q_iK_i^T}{\sqrt{d_h}} + M\right) V_i, $$ $$ O_a = [O_1, O_2, \ldots, O_h] W_o, $$ $$ O_l = \text{LayerNorm}(O_a + E), $$ $$ \text{FFN}_{\text{out}} = \text{ReLU}(O_lW_1^T+b_1)W_2^T+b_2, $$ $$ O = \text{FFN}_{\text{out}} W_{\text{cls}}^T,\quad P = \text{softmax}(O_{S,:}), $$ where \(M\) is the additive causal mask (\(0\) on allowed positions and \(-\infty\) on masked positions), \(W_{\text{cls}} \in \mathbb{R}^{|V| \times d}\) is the classification head, and \(P \in \mathbb{R}^{|V|}\).
+The final loss for predicting the next token is the cross-entropy loss: \(L = -\log P_j\), where \(j\) is the index of the true next token.

-Here, we first need to handle the layer normalization, which normalize the input based on the last dimension (feature). $$ \mu_i = \frac{1}{d}\sum_j (O_a)_{ij}, \sigma_i^2 = \frac{1}{d} \sum_j((O_a)_{ij} - \mu_i)^2, $$ $$ \hat{O_a}_{ij} = \frac{(O_a)_{ij} - \mu_i}{\sqrt{\sigma_i^2+\epsilon}}, (O_l)_{ij} = \gamma_j \hat{(O_a)}_{ij} +\beta_j.$$ The gradients are as follows.
+Here, we first need to handle the layer normalization, which normalizes the input along the last dimension (feature). $$ \mu_i = \frac{1}{d}\sum_{j=1}^{d} (O_a)_{ij},\quad \sigma_i^2 = \frac{1}{d} \sum_{j=1}^{d}\left((O_a)_{ij} - \mu_i\right)^2, $$ $$ (\hat{O}_a)_{ij} = \frac{(O_a)_{ij} - \mu_i}{\sqrt{\sigma_i^2+\epsilon}},\quad (O_l)_{ij} = \gamma_j (\hat{O}_a)_{ij} + \beta_j. $$ Let \(g_{ij} \equiv \frac{\partial L}{\partial (\hat{O}_a)_{ij}} = \frac{\partial L}{\partial (O_l)_{ij}}\,\gamma_j\).
+The gradients are as follows.

-With the gradients for the layer normalization \(\frac{\partial L}{\partial (O_a)}\), we can compute the gradients for the linear transformation in each attention head.
+With the gradient for the layer normalization input, \(\frac{\partial L}{\partial O_a}\), we can compute the gradients for the linear transformations in each attention head.
+Recall that \(O_a = [O_1, O_2, \ldots, O_h] W_o\), so

+Let \(A_i = Q_i K_i^T/\sqrt{d_h} + M\) and \(S_i = \text{softmax}(A_i)\), so that \(O_i = S_i V_i\).
 For \(V_i\) of the \(i\)-th attention head, For \(Q_i\) of the \(i\)-th attention head, For \(K_i\) of the \(i\)-th attention head,

 Efficient training